microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 },
 ```

 The ownership of the data is an essential part of the data, here you will find who owns the data, which account (`user`) and under which identity (`org`).
-In case there is doubt surrounding the creation of a share rule, this section helps to clarify that the right data is being shared correctly.
+There may be multiple owners for every piece of data.
+Owners have the ability to create share Rules that grant privileges to other users.

 The additional information in the `appid` corresponds to the app-key that is used to create the data.
 The app- key creates a token or pipe token to securely create the data.